karson94/Games-Launcher/README.md

 - Special handling for Mod the Spire integration with Slay the Spire
 - Random roguelike game launcher
 - Cross-platform support (Windows, macOS, Linux)
-- Smart game suggestions for misspelled names
-- Ability to list games from Steam or Epic libraries
+- List games from Steam or Epic libraries
-- Customizable launch options for specific games

 ## Prerequisites

 - Python 3.6+
 - Steam and/or Epic Games Launcher installed
-- Games installed on your system
 - Java Runtime Environment (JRE) for Mod the Spire functionality

 ## Installation